Advantages and Disadvantages of Microinverters

 There are many benefits to microinverters but it is important to consider your property and solar needs.
 If your property has considerable shade, then microinverters can offer the best possible advantage.
 For commercial solar PV systems, microinverters offer an exponential value over time as they monitor individual panels for optimal performance.

 Are you considering switching to solar and still have questions?
-As an experienced, reputable San Diego solar company, Baker Electric Home Energy consultants can help you decide which system is best for you.
+As an experienced, reputable San Diego solar company, Baker Home Energy consultants can help you decide which system is best for you.
 While some companies only offer one type of solar technology to everyone, we customize each high-quality solar solution for your property and your budget.